csa2sls: A complete subset approach for many instruments using Stata: Empirical illustration

 \section{Empirical illustration}

-In this section we illustrate the usage of \texttt{csa2sls} by two empirical applications.
-In the first example, we estimate the elasticity of intertemporal substitution using two different sets of instruments.
-In the second example, we estimate a logistic demand function for automobiles.
+In this section we illustrate the usage of \texttt{csa2sls} by an empirical application.
+In this example, we revisit \citet*{berry1995automobile} and estimate a logistic demand function for automobiles based on pooled cross-sectional data over different markets.